OptimizedDP: An Efficient, User-friendly Library For Optimal Control and Dynamic Programming: Abstract

 \section{Abstract}

-This paper introduces OptimizedDP, a high-performance software library that solves time-dependent Hamilton-Jacobi partial differential equation (PDE), computes backward reachable sets with application in robotics, and contains value iterations algorithm implementation for continuous action-state space Markov Decision Process (MDP) while leveraging user-friendliness of Python for different problem specifications without sacrificing efficiency of the core computation.
-These algorithms are all based on dynamic programming, and hence can have bad execution runtime due to the large high-dimensional tabular arrays.
-Although there are existing toolboxes for level set methods that are used to solve the HJ PDE, our toolbox makes solving the PDE at higher dimensions possible as well as having an order of magnitude improvement in execution times compared to other toolboxes while keeping the interface easy to specify different dynamical systems description.
-Our toolbox is available online at \textbf{https://github.com/SFU-MARS/optimized\_dp}.
+This paper introduces OptimizedDP, a high-performance software library for several common grid-based dynamic programming (DP) algorithms used in control theory and robotics.
+Specifically, OptimizedDP provides functions to numerically solve a class of time-dependent (dynamic) Hamilton-Jacobi (HJ) partial differential equations (PDEs), time-independent (static) HJ PDEs, and additionally value iteration for continuous action-state space Markov Decision Processes (MDP).
+The computational complexity of grid-based DP is exponential with respect to the number of grid or state space dimensions, and thus can have bad execution runtimes and memory usage when applied to large state spaces.
+We leverage the user-friendliness of Python for different problem specifications without sacrificing the efficiency of the core computation.
+This is achieved by implementing the core part of the code which the user does not see in heterocl, a framework we use to abstract away details of how computation is parallelized.
+Compared to similar toolboxes for level set methods that are used to solve the HJ PDE, our toolbox makes solving the PDE at higher dimensions possible as well as achieving an order of magnitude improvements in execution times, while keeping the interface easy for specifying different problem descriptions.
+Because of that, the toolbox has been adopted to solve control and optimization problems that were considered intractable before.
+Our toolbox is available publicly at \url{https://github.com/SFU-MARS/optimized\_dp}.